lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-setup-macos.md

 View key: 97d3c27e20818e5e23a6548458b50d4f128a2709c55eb7f9518d0e957a5d2e0d
 ```

-The next few lines of text show how to navigate the `oxen-wallet-client`.
+The next few lines of text show how to navigate the `lozzax-wallet-client`.

 ```text
 This user guide will look into more detail the commands that can be used within the loki-wallet-client further in the guide.